Nicolabell/React-app/v1/README.txt

 Correct way to arrange sudo classes for links
 Supabase for simple backend set up
-Use API keys, async function, await fetch to load data
+Use API keys, async function, await fetch to load data Querying data to filter within a function
+Using state within an app

 ------
 Accessibility tweaks TO DO: